Globe: Life in Shakespeare's London HB

 Dimensions: 14.4 x 3.1 x 22.5 cm

-Most UK orders are sent through Royal Mail packet post; this is a 3 day service from despatch.
-Overseas orders are sent by Airmail.
-For European destinations this is a 5-7 day service; for the rest of the world it is a 15-20 day service.
-See above for shipping prices.
+Most UK orders are sent through Royal Mail packet post; this is a 3 day service from dispatch.
+Overseas orders are sent by Airmail with a 15-20 day service.

 We ship internationally, however certain heavy items may incur an additional charge due to the weight and final destination of the item.
 If this occurs we will contact you about additional postage costs.